 I’m attending a class in Dublin and I live in Tipperary.
 Will you pay travel costs?

 I am looking at options of doing a part-time or long-distance course in college.
-Can Caranua support this, or is it only full-time courses?
+Can Caranua support this?

 Yes, Caranua can support part-time and long-distance courses, as well as full-time education courses.

 I am looking to purchase a warranty for the fridge I purchased.
-Will you pay for the warranty?
+Will Caranua pay for the warranty?

-Following feedback received from survivors and to be as responsive as we can to the needs of people who apply to us the Board of Caranua decided that, where required, we can pay for warranties for white goods, for example: fridges, dishwasher, washing machine, cooker, dryer (on the day of purchase).
+Following feedback from Survivors, we can pay for warranties for white goods, for example, fridges, dishwasher, washing machine, cooker, dryer (on the day of purchase).

 A shop may ask if you’d like to purchase a warranty (or extended warranty) when you are buying a product from them.
 It is similar to an insurance policy and normally protects you from having to pay for repairs if the item you bought breaks or becomes faulty within the period covered by the warranty.